ceaserone/OpinionWorld.Survey.BOT/README.md

 (by class name, can be broader) submit_button = driver.find_element(By.CLASS_NAME, "submit-bt[code]

+UPDATE!!02.25.25
+Update coming soon, seems they did something and im to lazy to find out but will soon...maybe someone else will before me??

-#So thats rhat for now....
+#So thats that for now....